SAILResearch/suppmaterial-20-kundi-log_compression/README.md

 # Log Compression - Supplemental materials
-Supplemental materials for our manuscript titled "A Study of the Performance of General Compressors on Log Files".
+Replication package for our manuscript titled "A Study of the Performance of General Compressors on Log Files".